Our Newfoundland Ponies

 RBC's May Day

-When May Day arrived at his new home, a quintessential New England farm, he caught up with his old acquaintance, Dundas Heather, and met the other Newfoundland Ponies who live there.
+When May Day arrived at his new home, a quintessential New England farm, he caught up with his old acquaintance in Prince Edward Island, Dundas Heather, and met the other Newfoundland Ponies who live there.
 He is safe and he is also happy.
 May was adopted by the farm owners.
 Like the beautiful month that greets us after every long winter like a new beginning, they call him Mr. May.
 Have to say that after knowing this pony for years but never having met him, seeing May in person was through very leaky human eyes.

 Deerfield's Gaff Topsail